Kankoda/LicenseKit/README.md

 LicenseKit services make it easy to define, fetch, and validate licenses in different ways, for instance:

 * 🌩️ [API Integrations][Services] - LicenseKit can integrate with any REST API.
+* 🌩️ [Gumroad][Services] - LicenseKit can integrate directly with Gumroad.
 * ⌨️ [Binary Licenses][Services] - LicenseKit lets you define licenses with source code.
 * 📄 [CSV Files][Services] - LicenseKit lets you define licenses with plain CSV files.
-* ⌨️ [Encrypted Files][Services] - LicenseKit lets you define licenses with source code.
+* ⌨️ [License Files][Services] - LicenseKit lets you define licenses with source code.

-### Integrations

-LicenseKit has pre-defeined integrations for popular 3rd party payment providers:

-* 🌩️ [Gumroad][Services] - LicenseKit can integrate directly with Gumroad.

 ### Apps

-LicenseKit has macOS-specific SwiftUI Preview apps that can be used directly from within Xcode:
+LicenseKit has SwiftUI-based apps that can be used directly from within Xcode Previews or embedded in an app:

 * 💻 [License Manager][Apps] - Inspect a collection of licenses and license services.
-* 💻 [License File Decryptor][Apps] - Decrypt and inspect the contents of a license file.

 ## Documentation

-The [online documentation][Documentation] has articles, code examples etc. that let you overview the various parts of the library.

-See the [Understanding Licenses][Licenses] and [Understanding License Services][Services] articles for more information about licenses and services.
+The [online LicenseKit documentation][Documentation] has articles, code examples, etc. to get you started.
+See the [Understanding Licenses][Licenses] and [Understanding License Services][Services] articles for more information.